 Due to the high cost of the equipment and the technical skills needed to use it correctly, Real Ear Measurement can currently only be done inside a hearing aid clinic.
 We consider this an essential procedure that checks that your hearing aids have been appropriately programmed to your hearing loss prescription.
 We do this by inserting a probe microphone tube into your ear canals to determine the amount of amplification provided by your hearing aids at each frequency of your hearing loss.

 When a patient has a hearing aid issue, it's challenging to know the possible cause without making the patient come into our clinic for a diagnostic test on their hearing aids.
 Some hearing aid manufacturers allow remote diagnostic tests to be performed on their hearing aids.
 However, in our experience, they aren't always accurate.

 An in-person hearing aid fitting

 If you had a successful hearing aid fitting and your hearing care provider followed best practices, your hearing aids would be appropriately configured for you from the start, removing the need to go back in and make multiple changes within your hearing aid programming.
-Your hearing care provider must follow best practices when checking your hearing, installing your hearing aids, and programming your hearing aids to do these things correctly, which can only be achieved in a hearing clinic.
+Your hearing care provider must follow best practices when checking your hearing, fitting your hearing aids, and programming your hearing aids to do these things correctly - which can only be achieved in a hearing clinic.

 Another thing to remember about virtual care is that not all hearing aids work with these services.
 A pair of Bluetooth-enabled hearing aids are required, and you need to have an up-to-date smartphone too.

-These remote platforms also has a feature called Datalogging making it possible to download user hearing aid data.
+These remote platforms also have a feature called Datalogging making it possible to download user hearing aid data.
 This allows us to analyze: